Psychiatry and Behavioral Health

 American Academy of Child and Adolescent Psychiatry (AACAP)

 AACAP has engaged with AI through educational programming at annual meetings and research published in the Journal of the American Academy of Child and Adolescent Psychiatry (JAACAP).
-While no formal position statement on AI exists as of 2024, AACAP’s approach emphasizes:
+While no formal position statement on AI exists, AACAP’s approach emphasizes:

 Pediatric-specific concerns: